intel-analytics/ipex-llm/docs/docs/index.md

 In addition, Analytics Zoo also provides a rich set of analytics and AI support for the end-to-end pipeline, including:

-- *Easy-to-use abstractions and APIs* (e.g., transfer learning support, autograd operations, Spark Dataframe and ML pipeline support, online model serving API, etc.)
+- *Easy-to-use abstractions and APIs* (e.g., transfer learning support, autograd operations, Spark DataFrame and ML pipeline support, online model serving API, etc.)
 - *Common feature engineering operations* (for image, text, 3D image, etc.)
 - *Built-in deep learning models* (e.g., object detection, image classification, text classification, recommendation, etc.)
 - *Reference use cases* (e.g., anomaly detection, sentiment analysis, fraud detection, image similarity, etc.)

 ## How to use Analytics Zoo?
 - To get started, please refer to the [Python install guide](https://analytics-zoo.github.io/master/#PythonUserGuide/install/) or [Scala install guide](https://analytics-zoo.github.io/master/#ScalaUserGuide/install/).

-- For running distributed TensorFlow on Spark and BigDL, please refer to the quick start [here](#distributed-tensoflow-and-keras-on-sparkbigdl) and more examples [here](https://github.com/intel-analytics/analytics-zoo/tree/master/pyzoo/zoo/examples/tfnet).
+- For running distributed TensorFlow on Spark and BigDL, please refer to the quick start [here](#distributed-tensorflow-and-keras-on-sparkbigdl) and more examples [here](https://github.com/intel-analytics/analytics-zoo/tree/master/pyzoo/zoo/examples/tfnet).

-- For more information, You may refer to the [Analytis Zoo document website](https://analytics-zoo.github.io/).
+- For more information, You may refer to the [Analytics Zoo document website](https://analytics-zoo.github.io/).

 - For additional questions and discussions, you can join the [Google User Group](https://groups.google.com/forum/#!forum/bigdl-user-group) (or subscribe to the [Mail List](mailto:bigdl-user-group+subscribe@googlegroups.com)).